Where to Find Final Fantasy in Japan

 Unlike ARTNIA, you most likely need to make a reservation in advance for Eorzea Cafe, especially on weekends.
 The Akihabara location also charges a 1200 yen table charge per person (!), but this includes a drink and a free coaster.
 The Osaka location charges 700 yen, and you’ll receive a magnet and a coaster.

-I absolutely love the decor in the Eorzea Cafe, especially the Moogles figure in the Akihabara location that is drinking wine while suspended from the ceiling.
+I absolutely love the decor in the Eorzea Cafe, especially the Moogle figure in the Akihabara location that is drinking wine while suspended from the ceiling.
 The food tastes pretty good, too, although it could look a little better.

 Notably, they offer an adorable Moogle Milk Tea that has the cutest Moogle marshmallow in it.